code-423n4/2024-06-panoptic/4naly3er-report.md

              if (uint256(utilization) > SATURATED_POOL_UTIL) {
                  return DECIMALS;

-802:     /// @notice Get the (buy) collateral ratio that is paid when a long option is minted at a specific pool utilization.
+821:     /// @notice Get the (buy) collateral ratio that is paid when a long option is minted at a specific pool utilization.
          /// @dev This is computed at the time the position is minted.
-         /// @param utilization The fraction of totalBalance() that belongs to the Uniswap Pool.
+         /// @param utilization The fraction of totalBalance() that belongs to the Uniswap Pool
-         /// @return buyCollateralRatio The buy collateral ratio. function _buyCollateralRatio(
+         /// @return buyCollateralRatio The buy collateral ratio at `utilization` function _buyCollateralRatio(
              uint256 utilization
          ) internal view returns (uint256 buyCollateralRatio) {